JetBrains/intellij-plugins/CloudFormation/README.md

 Quick Start
 -----------

-Note: YAML support is in beta stage, not all features are supported
+Note: you need IDEA 2017.1 or later for YAML support

 * Open any *.template, *.json, *.yaml file with CloudFormation JSON/YAML inside
 * There should be number of features available: